plone/ansible.plone_server/README.md

 Should we create a Plone site in the ZODB when it's first initialized?
 Defaults to 'yes'.

+### plone_download_requirements_txt

+    plone_download_requirements_txt: yes

+Should we download a requirements.txt file from dist.plone.org for the matching version of Plone?
+If you set this to `no`, or if dist.plone.org does not have a requirements file for the target version, we'll create one from a template.
+If we create from template, the following settings are used, all of which may be overriden:

+    plone_setuptools_version: '26.1.1'
+    plone_zc_buildout_version: '2.5.3'
+    plone_pip_version: '10.0.1'

+However the requirements.txt file is created, it will be used via pip to prime our virtualenv.

 ### plone_site_id

     plone_site_id: client55